 For self-funding patients the fee is £450 (the hospital will also charge a fee for use of their staff and facilities of between £200 and £300, please check with my office before your appointment).

 If your planned surgery involves the histological analysis of tissue: the hospital will charge for this service: this is usually between £200 and £300 per specimen (the hospital or my secretary should be able to tell you the likely cost.)

 See and treat clinics are most appropriate for small skin benign skin lesions.
 See and treat clinics are not suitable for anything other than very minor hand surgery (needle fasciotomy for Dupuytren's disease can be performed as a see and treat, but trigger finger surgery or surgery for cysts near the nail plate cannot be performed safely in this manner).

 If at the time of our consultation I feel that your problem would not be suitable for "see and treat" and make the decision not to proceed with surgery, you are likely to be charged approximatley £200.
-This does not happen very often but common reasons for not going ahead with surgery include: lesions too large to be removed as a simple excision (for example larger lesions on the lower-legs or nose needing a skin graft), lesions close to the eye or on the hands of a patient wanting to drive home, and patients with important social or professional engagements within a few days of the proposed surgery.
+This does not happen very often but common reasons for not going ahead with surgery include: lesions too large to be removed as a simple excision (for example larger lesions on the lower-legs or nose needing a skin graft), lesions close to the eye or on the hands of a patient wanting to drive home, and patients with pre-arramged important social or professional engagements within a few days of the proposed surgery.
 You can send me a photograph of the problem prior to the appointment in order to help plan your care.
 Please speak to my secretary who can provide you with an e-mail to send the image (ideally this should be well lit and infocus. it should give me an idea of the size of the lesion and its location).